Marijan Seđak

-Marijan Seđak (born 24 March 1952 in Bjelovar) is a former Croatian handball player and handball coach.
+Marijan Seđak (born 24 March 1952) is a Croatian handball coach and former player.

 Career

-Marijan Seđak grew up in Rijeka and started his handball career in Partizan Zamet.
+Marijan Seđak grew up in Rijeka and started his handball career with Partizan Zamet.
 After winning the regional league in his first season he was invited by Vlado Stenzel to join RK Kvarner in the Yugoslav First League.

-Wanting to concentrate more on his studies at the time Seđak returned to Partizan Zamet who were then still in the third tier.
+Wanting to concentrate more on his studies at the time, Seđak returned to Partizan Zamet, who were then still in the third tier.
 He played for the club until 1978.
 In that time the club moved from the third to the first tier.
-Seđak retired from playing handball but stayed on as assistant coach for one more season.
+Seđak retired from playing handball in 1978 but stayed on as assistant coach for one more season.

-His first head coaching job was with RK Turnić then called RK Aleksandar Mamić.
+His first head coaching job was with RK Aleksandar Mamić.
 He then coached RK Kvarner for two seasons.
 In 1982 he began coaching ŽRK Zamet.
 In 1987 Seđak coached RK Zamet and led them to the Yugoslav First League.

-In 1988 he moved to Norway where he has coached Spjelkavik, Bergsøy IL, Sola HK, Lunner IL.
+In 1988 he moved to Norway where he has coached several teams including Spjelkavik, Bergsøy IL, Sola HK, Lunner IL.

 His son Dalibor is also a coach.